 \subsubsection{Results}

 Ebrahimi \emph{et al.} compare the performance of different machine learning algorithms on predicting pH and TSS in two grape varieties when using either the full spectrum or the spectrum transformed using principal component analysis with 6 or 15 components \cite{ebrahimi_advancing_2024}.
-They found a root mean squared error (RMSE) of 5-7\% when predicting TSS of French grapes.
+They found a root mean squared error (RMSE) of 5--7\% when predicting TSS of French grapes.
 We use this dataset to compare the performance of different transformations and models using Spectra-Scope.
 The \% RMSE is defined as $100 \times \text{RMSE} \times \frac{1}{y_\text{max}}$ where $y_\text{max}$ is the maximum value of the $^\circ$Brix data.

 We train a series of random forest and LCEN models using Spectra-Scope to predict TSS using the Vis-NIR and Raman spectra from the dataset.
 We use similar preprocessing steps as Ebrahimi \emph{et al.} by centering and scaling the data, and restricting the Vis-NIR spectra to between 400 and 1300 nm, where the strongest absorption values are.
-The models are trained on the raw data or features generated by different transformations.
+The models are trained on the preprocessed intensity data or features generated by different transformations.
 Again, we can use Spectra-Scope to quickly visualize the performance of different models and feature transformations as given in \autoref{fig:Fig4}a.
-Our reported \% RMSE are similar or better than that reported by Ebrahimi \emph{et al.} \cite{ebrahimi_advancing_2024} for similar models. \autoref{fig:Fig4}a suggests that a better prediction of TSS is found when training LCEN models on the Vis-NIR absorption spectra.
-The top 3 performing features for the LCEN models are the polynomial transformations of the NIR spectra, combined Raman and NIR intensity data, and the raw intensity of the NIR spectra.
+Our reported \% RMSE are similar or better than those reported by Ebrahimi \emph{et al.} \cite{ebrahimi_advancing_2024} for similar models. \autoref{fig:Fig4}a suggests that a better prediction of TSS is found when training LCEN models on the Vis-NIR absorption spectra.
+The top 3 performing features for the LCEN models are the polynomial transformations of the Vis-NIR spectra, combined Raman and Vis-NIR intensity data, and the preprocessed intensity of the Vis-NIR spectra.